 It’s one of the most commonly used guitar techniques, but what is a hammer on?

-When learning to play, there are some terms that you’ll come across regularly, which, as beginner may make very little sense.
-Whether it relates to the guitar itself, (nut, lower bout, trem….?), or to technique, it can sometimes seem like it’s written in a different language.
+When learning to play, there are some terms that you’ll come across regularly, which, as a beginner may make very little sense.
+Whether it relates to the guitar itself, (nut, lower bout, trem?), or to technique, it can sometimes seem like it’s written in a different language.
+What the heck is a guitar hammer on and pull off anyway?

-The term ‘hammer on’ is one that you’ll hear regularly, or see notated in tablature.
-This is because it is one of the most commonly used guitar techniques.
-But what is a hammer on?
+The term ‘hammer-on’ is one that you’ll hear regularly, or see notated in tablature.
+This is because it is one of the most commonly used guitar techniques and it couldn’t be easier if it tried.
+You’re probably don’t it without even knowing…

 Take it smoothly…